Akkisdiary/employee-manager/README.md

 # MindBowser - The Manager and Employee Assignment

-Following are the steps to start amd test the project
+Following are the steps to start and test the project

-### Step 1: Install All the Requirements
+### Step 1: Install all the Requirements

 ```.bash
 pip install -r requirements.txt